Exchanging Data Electronically

 You can use the Data Exchange Framework to exchange business documents, bank files, currency exchange rates, and any other data files with your business partners.

-From PDF or image files representing incoming documents, you can have an external OCR service (Optical Character Recognition) create electronic documents that you can then convert to document records in Finance and Operations, Business edition, like for electronic PEPPOL documents.
+From PDF or image files representing incoming documents, you can have an external OCR service (Optical Character Recognition) create electronic documents that you can then convert to document records in Business Central, like for electronic PEPPOL documents.
 For example, when you receive an invoice in PDF format from your vendor, you can send it to the OCR service from the Incoming Documents window.
 After a few seconds, you receive the file back as an electronic invoice that can be converted to a purchase invoice for the vendor.
 If you send the file to the OCR service by email, then a new incoming document record is automatically created when you receive the electronic document back.

 To send, for example, a sales invoice as an electronic PEPPOL document, you select the Electronic Document option in the Post and Send dialog box.
 From here, you can also set up the customer’s default document sending profile.
 First, you must set up various master data, such as company information, customers, items, and units of measure.
-These are used to identify the business partners and items when you convert data in fields in Finance and Operations, Business edition to elements in the outgoing document file.
+These are used to identify the business partners and items when you convert data in fields in Business Central to elements in the outgoing document file.
 The data conversion and sending of the PEPPOL sales invoice are performed by dedicated codeunits and XMLports, represented by the PEPPOL electronic document format.

 To receive, for example, an invoice as an electronic OCR document, you process it as when you receive an electronic PEPPOL document.
 The receiving and conversion of electronic documents from OCR are performed by the Data Exchange Framework, represented by the OCR – Invoice data exchange definition.